crhall-writing/crhall-writing.github.io/_poems/water.md

 you can seek to strike it, sure
 you'll glide straight through
-you must stop trying, bourgeois
+stop trying, bourgeois
-to drink up the ocean through a straw
+to drink the ocean through a straw

 go to the drawing table
-sit across from these lot
+sit across these lot
 Petrov, Pal, Podpomogov
-what would they say to you?
+what would they opine?
-they know how to combine
+they combine
-everything you've ever tried
+all forms you've tried
 they paint songs
 sing textures
 they'd tell you to absorb
-the essence of all
+the essence of worlds

 now glass under streaks
 oil-sheened, soft dreams
 even when he's pulled beneath
-and the siren he sees
+by the siren he sees
-he gasps more than he breathes
+he gasps more than breathes
-in blending swirl of storm and gleam
+in a blended swirl of storm and gleam
-whisked ashore on sand-brushed beach
+whisked to shore on sand-brushed beach
-to lie ever painted in eternal sleep
+to bathe in glossy sun and ceaseless sleep

 but savior of Holland and all
 nuts and bolts marching tall
-and to the dark night he called
+to the dark night he called
-but she was taken by the screwballs
+but she was taken by screwballs
 and he prayed to crumbling walls
-drops of gems now glisten and fall
+drops of gems now glisten, fall
 and the figures rust to stonewall
 she returns in technicolored shawl
 whittled tulips shall always sprawl